 What Is a Conservatorship in California?

 A conservatorship is a legally established relationship between a responsible person or organization (the “conservator”) and an adult (the “conservatee”) who cannot take care of himself or cannot manage his own financial matters.
 The conservator may manage personal care for the conservatee or handle his financial decisions and transactions.
 Scope of the conservator relationship depends on the court’s order.

 A judge in court must officially appoint a conservator.
 The conservatee does not have to consent to the conservatorship, but he does have certain rights during the process.
 In addition, the court can modify or withdraw the conservatorship at any time.

 - Have serious health issues such as dementia or Alzheimer’s

-- Has a developmental disability
+- Have special needs or a disability